grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # parser for labels and matchers, and this input is incompatible.`.
 To find
 # tenant configurations that are valid but contain ambiguous matchers search for
 # log lines containing `Matchers input has disagreement`.
 Each log line includes
-# the invalid input, a suggestion on how to fix the input, and the ID of the
+# the invalid input, a suggestion on how to fix the input (excluding ambiguous
+# matchers as these require manual correction), and the ID of the affected
-# affected tenant.
+# tenant.
 Mimir must be run with debug level logging enabled.
 For more
 # information, refer to
 # https://prometheus.io/docs/alerting/latest/configuration/#label-matchers.
 # CLI flag: -alertmanager.utf8-strict-mode-enabled